ku-nlp/text-cleaning/README.md

-# text-cleaning: A Japanese powerful text cleaner
+# jp-broo: A Japanese text cleaner

 ## Description
-This project cleans dirty Japanese texts, which include a lot of emoji and kaomoji in a whitelist method.
+This project cleans Japanese texts for the usage in NLP projects.
+Japanese texts require different techniques from conventional ones, as they tend to include a wide collection of different symbols and emoticons (i.e. kaomoji).

+This package provides a simple text cleaner that removes most of the unecessary characters and symbols, while keeping the original text intact.

 ## Cleaning Example